CoderSthe/StoreBase/README.md

 - **payments**: Logs payments made by customers.
 - **products**: Contains details of available products.

-For a full breakdown of the database schema and relationships, refer to the [Database Schema Documentation](docs/Database_Schema.md).

 ## Exchange Rate Assumption
 - Assumes an exchange rate of **R12 to 1 USD** for price conversions.